paloha/redistributor/readme.md

 :warning: | Still under development
 :---: | :---

-This repository introduces two main classes, namely **Redistributor** and **LearnedDistribution**.
+This repository introduces three main classes, namely **Redistributor**, **LearnedDistribution**, and **KernelDensity**.

 **Redistributor** is a tool for automatic transformation of empirical data distributions.
 It is implemented as a **Scikit-learn transformer**.
 It allows users to transform their data from arbitrary distribution into another arbitrary distribution.
-The source and target distributions, if known beforehand, can be specified exactly (e.g. as a [Continuous Scipy distribution](https://docs.scipy.org/doc/scipy/reference/tutorial/stats/continuous.html#continuous-distributions-in-scipy-stats) or any other class which has `cdf` and `pdf` methods implemented), or can be inferred from the data using `LearnedDistribution` class.
+The source and target distributions, if known beforehand, can be specified exactly (e.g. as a [Continuous Scipy distribution](https://docs.scipy.org/doc/scipy/reference/tutorial/stats/continuous.html#continuous-distributions-in-scipy-stats) or any other class which has `cdf` and `pdf` methods implemented), or can be inferred from data using `LearnedDistribution` or `KernelDensity`classes.
 Transformation is **piece-wise-linear, monotonic, invertible**, and can be **saved for later use** on different data assuming the same source distribution.

 **LearnedDistribution** is a subclass of [Scipy.stats.rv_continous](https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.rv_continuous.html#scipy-stats-rv-continuous) class.
 It is a continuous random variable obtained by estimating the empirical distribution of a user provided array of numeric data `x`.
 It can be used to sample new random points from the learned distribution.

+**KernelDensity** is a wrapper of [sklearn.neighbors.KernelDensity](https://scikit-learn.org/stable/modules/generated/sklearn.neighbors.KernelDensity.html) class.
+It only supports Gaussian kernel and is suitable for fitting distributions base on small number of data points.
+It implements `cdf` function based on the formula for Gaussian-mixture `cdf`.
+It also provides a sped-up version of the `cdf` which is its approximation (use `method='fast'`).
+It also implements `ppf` function, but since there is no explicit formula for the ppf of a Gaussian mixture, it is an approximation of the real `ppf`.

 <!-- The empirical distribution can be inferred from a 1D array of data.
 To redistribute multiple slices of your data use `Redistributor_multi` class which has a **low memory footprint** and utilizes **parallel computing** to apply multiple `Redistributor` objects. -->